ThisIsTian/CMSC636/hw3/README.md

 ### mapping tasks and data needs in encoding process

+In the first task, we are trying to 1) map the distribution of each therapy on each attribute to one boxplot, and 2) provide a mapping for human to visually distinguish between two or more therapies.
+There are three mappings in the encoding process,

+1. Each therapy maps to one boxplot.
+2. Each type of therapy maps to one specific color.
+3. The `5%, 25% 50% 75% and 95%` attribute value of each therapy's distribution among its 9 data values is mapped to the five configuration value of a boxplot.

 ### Design choices

+I basically have two design choice while I try to implement the boxplot to visualize distributions.
+* The first design choice is to decide how wide each boxplot should be so that we can see each clearly.
+Given the limited screen space, the width of the box should be small enough.
+So I selected three width parameters `4,8,12` to visually check which meet the requirement that it should be small enough to fit on the screen and large enough so that we can see it.
+With this criteria, I selected `8` as the width.
+I also find that it also looks very cool on `4k` screen.
+* The second design choice is to decide how many boxplot should be put on each attribute side by side.
+Since putting all 12 boxplot side by side requires a lot of space and ususally we only have a screen around `1377*768` that is relatively small.
+I need a threshold to decide when to put the boxplot side by side or together on the attribute line.
+Since the purpose of ploting the boxplot is to differentiate the distributions between different therapies.
+The number of distribution on the same attribute should follow the principle of our short term memory (7+=2).
+So based on the size limit and the memory limit.
+I choce 5 as the threshold.
+When the number of visible therapies is less or equal to 5, I will put them side by side, otherwise they shall be put on the same attribute.
+After the implementation, I found that 5 is too much, since there are 5 boxplots on each attribute.
+This is really very dstracting.
+After reducing the number of distributions that should stay side by side, I found that `3` is a perfect cutoff.
+So, the final design for boxplot that stays side by side is `below 4`.

+### Implementation choice

+* The first implementation choice is to either use boxplot codes from other authors or implement the boxplot by myself.
+They are many available source on the website (e.g., codes [from Mike Bostock](https://bl.ocks.org/mbostock/4061502) and [Jens Grubert](http://bl.ocks.org/jensgrubert/7789216)).
+Since boxplot is very simple to implement and I want one `svg:g` to contain the boxplot and the homework requires us to precisely control the location, I implemented one on my own.
+The experimental code is in `bw_plot.html`.

 ### Good and Bad

+This design is both bood and bad.

+* Good.
+Boxplot clearly shows the ditribution.
+And if the number of boxplot is small.
+It's very easy to distinguish the distribution from each other on each attribute.
+* Bad.
+First, when most of the boxplots need to be shown on the attribute axis, it's very difficult to distinguish them from each other's distribution, even when they stay side by side.
+Second, when there are many boxplots on each attribute staying side by side, the coloring of adjecent boxplot should be well designed otherwise, it's not easy to see them.
+For example, `AIPV Tumor` is very difficult to be recognized from `AIP Lymphy` and `IPV Lymphy` when only these three is selected to show.

 ### Issues, and future fixes

 1. The first issue I run into is that when the web brower is resized, the boxplot is not resized accordingly.
 However, I have added `update_boxplot` to fix this problem.